 GeneCards Summary for ITGB3 Gene

 ITGB3 (Integrin Subunit Beta 3) is a Protein Coding gene.
-Diseases associated with ITGB3 include Glanzmann Thrombasthenia and Bleeding Disorder, Platelet-Type, 16.
-Among its related pathways are Monoamine Transport and RET signaling.
+Diseases associated with ITGB3 include Bleeding Disorder, Platelet-Type, 16 and Glanzmann Thrombasthenia.
+Among its related pathways are RET signaling and MET promotes cell motility.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.
 An important paralog of this gene is ENSG00000259753.

 UniProtKB/Swiss-Prot Summary for ITGB3 Gene